-Having done the top half of the Minions a couple of weeks ago I thought I better go do the rest.
-After my first trip to the Minions around I had 38 left to do.
+Having done the bottom half of the Minions a couple of weeks ago I thought I better go do the rest.
+After my first trip to the Minions I had about 38 left to do.
 That’s not really enough to last all day, so I supplemented Minions Part 2 with a couple of extra circuits.
 There are a couple of series of Traditionals near to Ashwell that I noticed.
 These plus a few more made a possible 90-95, which is definitely a good day out.

 I set off fairly early as I knew it might be a long day.
 When I head in this direction I normally stop at a garage on the way out of Milton Keynes to grab a mobile breakfast and some provisions for the day.
 Today was no different, and I added a fill-up of the fuel tank for good measure.

 I tried to park in the same place in Dunton as a fortnight previously, but there were no spaces.
 There aren’t any other car parks in the village, so I needed to find a suitable roadside.
 I needed a couple of attempts to find somewhere I was happy with.
 It’s not good to park on main roads and I also don’t like parking in residential streets unless there’s loads of room.
 Dunton doesn’t have many streets like that, but I found one eventually.
 Even then I had several goes at parking before I was happy.

 The Morning Walk

 The start of my route went north out of the village in a vaguely clockwise circuit.
 All the caches were, as ever, quite easy to find and in decent condition.
 The walk was pretty quick and quite pleasant apart from one section where I didn’t read the map.
 Well, I had the map, but I assumed the ditch would have a bridge but it didn’t.
 That resulted in a lot of messing around.
 Eventually I found a very well hidden railway sleeper that I could use to get over the problem ditch, which was good.